Fiji, South Pacific

-PREVIOUSLY $4.2 MILLION.
-TERMS TO BE ANNOUNCED… Take a deep breath and step onto the warm sand of a private, tropical island, surrounded by lush gardens, colorful wildlife, fragrant flowers and warm breezes.
+PREVIOUSLY $4.2 MILLION… Take a deep breath and step onto the warm sand of a private, tropical island, surrounded by lush gardens, colorful wildlife, fragrant flowers and warm breezes.
 Walk among 100-year-old coconut palms and listen to the songs of tropical birds and the whisper of wind through heliconia leaves, as the worries and cares of everyday life slip away.

 Bula! and welcome to Mai Island, a 32-acre escape with freehold ownership, located off the coast of Fiji’s second-largest island, Vanua Levu.
 Only 8% of all land in Fiji offers freehold ownership, considered the most secure form of ownership that also allows for the outright purchase of property by individuals residing outside of Fiji.